dd9jn/rfc4880bis/crypto-refresh.md

 ### String-to-Key Usage

 Simple S2K and Salted S2K specifiers are not particularly secure when used with a low-entropy secret, such as those typically provided by users.
-Implementations SHOULD NOT use these methods on encryption of both keys and messages.
+Implementations SHOULD NOT use these methods on encryption of either keys and messages.

 #### Secret-Key Encryption